Potatovender/AlmostAICreatureSimulator/README.md

 In these versions, magenta and white were the dominant creatures.
 These simulations take way to long to run compared to this (This program runs in O(n) time whereas versions -1 and 0 used O(n^2) time (n is the creature count)).

+Notes on current simulation parameters:

+- The current simulation sits in an equilibrium, where no one creature gains the upper hand (as far as i've seen)
+- Blue and purple creatures dominate, while red creatures eat from the ground
+- Green, and later cyan, creatures eat these creatures
+- Over time, Cyan adapted into the largest creatures, while green outcompeted red, and became the new ground eaters
+- After several hours, red went extinct, although orange and yellow do still appear as mutations of green and can preform very well for short amounts of time
+- Green creatures can sometimes grow to large sizes, but the largest creatures are always cyan, since they can survive long enough to have even larger children
+- It is possible that red creatures adapted to become magenta

 Possible bugs:

 Movement algorithm might be incorrect: creatures tend to move diagonally apparently, which shouldn't be allowed